My Account

 Germany

 A walk through Bonn is a short journey through time in the old Federal Republic of Germany.
-There is the “Haus der Geschichte” or “House of History”, which reminds us of Ludwig Erhard, of “raisen bombers” and of the Germans’ incipient longing for Italy.
-There is the old town with the historic fortress belt, the Old Town Hall and the university, where Konrad Adenauer, Ludwig von Beethoven and Karl Marx studied.
-And there is Bad Godesberg, the once notorious diplomatic quarter.
+There is the “Haus der Geschichte” (House of History), which reminds us of Ludwig Erhard, of “raisen bombers”, and of the Germans’ incipient longing for Italy.
+There is the Old Town with the historic fortress belt, the Old Town Hall, and the university where Konrad Adenauer, Ludwig van Beethoven, and Karl Marx studied.
+And there is Bad Godesberg, the once-notorious diplomatic quarter.
 It is nothing short of a stroll between yesterday and today.

 Breisach